fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 * Address: This variable-length field represents an address of appropriate scope (global, if none other defined) that can be used to identify the node.
-The length of this field can be derived from the AFI.
+The length of this field is derived from the AFI (i.e., 32 bits if the AFI field is set to 1, and 128 bits if the AFI is set to 2).

 ## Node Name Sub-Object {#Name}